MIT-Tab/mittab-deploy/README.md

 # TODO:
 - Integrate payment system to cover infrastructure costs
-- Send an email with instructions for setting up the tournament
 - Error handling
-- Manage the deletion of droplets of old tournaments once they are completed
+- Manage the deletion of droplets/dns records of old tournaments once they are completed
 - Improved user interface to poll for progress on the tournament creation
 - Automate staging deploys with PRs to mit-tab
 - Get SSH set up on created tournaments so I can troubleshoot